andersonb97/RockinRobin/README.md

 ### Sentiment Analysis Approach

-Using the sentiments created in the Create Features section, I perform two different analyses using a Logistic Regression approach and a Random Forest Classifier.
+Using the sentiments created in the Feature Creation section, I perform two different analyses using a Logistic Regression approach and a Random Forest Classifier.

-Again I break my data into a 70/30 train test split stratified on binary increases or decreases in stock price classification.
+Again I break my data into a 70/30 train test split stratified on binary increases or decreases in stock price changes for that company on a given day.
 The Logistic Regression apporach was unsuccessful in it's classification becasue it only predicted increases in stock market price.
 This resulted in an accuracy of 0.52 and an F1 Score of 0.69 percent.
-The reason I chose to use a logistic regression model is because it is one of the most basic models and I thought that it might perform well because there aren't very many explanatory variables to deal with.
-Logistic Regression requires a large amount of data which is one weakness.
-The Random Forest predicted an accuracy just at the accuracy of chance classification with an accuracy of 0.49 and an F1 Score of 0.58.
+The reason I chose to use a logistic regression model is because it is one of the most basic models for classification and I thought that it might perform well because there aren't very many explanatory variables to deal with.
+However, Logistic Regression requires a large amount of data which I do not have and that is one weakness of the model.
+The Random Forest predicted an accuracy of 0.49, just at the accuracy of chance classification, and an F1 Score of 0.58.
 I chose to use the Random Forest because it performed well in the semantic analysis and because it generally performs well.
 The weakensses of the Random Forest are outlined above.

 ```python